jpachecoxyz/jpachecoxyz.github.io/content/posts/back-to-voidlinux.md

 +++
-title = "Back to Void Linux"
+title = "Back to voidlinux"
-author = ["Javier Pacheco"]
-description = "After a while I decided to return to the begining" date = 2025-02-08T18:57:00-06:00 tags = ["blog", "tecnology"] draft = false toc = true
+description = "Always back where do you were happy." date = 2025-01-26 tags = ["blog", "linux"] draft = false toc = true
 +++